Shut Your Mouth (song): Music videos

 Garbage in the first version of the animated "Shut Your Mouth" video.

 Two music videos were completed for "Shut Your Mouth".
 The first was a stiff 2D/3D animated promo, directed by Henry Moore Selder across May/June 2002.
 Garbage approached Selder to direct the video after being impressed with his videos for The Hives ("Die, Alright!" and "Hate to Say I Told You So").
 The video concept is Manson's plea to the press to stop meddling in her private life, interpreted by her featuring as a guest on a Letterman/Springer-style talk show.
 The square characters are meant to look 'anti-3D'; achieved by removing the smoothness and perfection in the software, to give a jerky and organic look.
 Hand-drawn images of the band were then mixed in.

 Four people, including Selder, from production company RealA worked on the video for a month.
 After the video was first broadcast online, the video was re-edited to suit the band.
 Marker, particularly, did not like his animation.
 The second edit, where Marker was redesigned with a Terminator-style look, was broadcast across Europe from July 5.

 Neither Garbage nor Mushroom Records were pleased with the animated video, and commissioned a second video for the singles UK release.
 With a small £10,000 budget for the video, it was decided a live video would be released, but the label offered a few up and coming directors the chance to remix some footage or give it a different spin.
 Existing live footage filmed by MTV in London and by WDR in Cologne filmed at two shows in April 2002 was used to create an initial live cut.

 The concept behind the Bloomberg-style data screens was to use them as a platform to show the footage in an unusual format and to illustrate ideas within the songs lyrics with animation.
-The idea came from the production team seeing a large LCD display outside Waterloo station, the image shown became distorted when viewed up close.
+The idea came from the production team seeing a large LCD outside Waterloo station, the image shown became distorted when viewed up close.
 A number of shots were re-played through a 20-foot video wall in a Portsmouth warehouse and filmed on digibeta for the distorted effect.
 This footage was combined in the final edit of the video, which was completed in August 2002 and screened a few days after.

 Both versions of the "Shut Your Mouth" video were made commercially available in QuickTime format on both the enhanced CD singles of the "Shut Your Mouth" UK release.
 A remastered version of the Live Version of the "Shut Your Mouth" video was included on Garbage's 2007 greatest hits DVD Absolute Garbage, and made available as a digital download via online music services the same year.